zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/client-vs-server-evaluation.md

     .ToList();
 ```

-All the data is pulled into memory, and then the filter is applied on the client.
+All the data is pulled into memory, and then the filter is applied to the client.
 Depending on the amount of data, and how much of that data is filtered out, this could result in poor performance.

  - By default, EF Core logs a warning when client evaluation is performed.
  - You can change the behavior in `DbContext.OnConfiguring` when client evaluation occurs to either throw an exception or ignore it.